Make sure your washing doesn't hang you out to dry

 The answer?
 Register My Appliance.

 The name speaks for itself, and in just a few minutes, you can make sure that you don't miss out on any updates from manufacturers, particularly those about fire safety and associated risks.
-It's also important to register your details this way if you buy something second hand, otherwise, any recall notices will go to who is believed to be the original owner.
-So what are you waiting for,
+It's also important to register your details this way if you buy something second-hand, otherwise, any recall notices will go to who is believed to be the original owner.
+So what are you waiting for, register your appliance now!.

-- Never charge mobile phones or other devices overnight underneath pillows, and instead make sure they are on a solid surface.
+- Never charge a mobile phone or other devices overnight underneath pillows, and instead make sure they are on a solid surface

-- Make sure that all products your purchase have a British or European safety mark.
+- Make sure that all products you purchase have a British or European safety mark

 The risk of fire or explosion increases if the battery is exposed to hot conditions or the battery or internal component is compromised.
 You can lessen the risk of an accident in several ways:

-- Keep the battery and device away from sun exposure and store in a cool place at a partial charge.
+- Keep the battery and device away from sun exposure and store them in a cool place at a partial charge

 We want to ensure that all batteries are being disposed of appropriately.
 When crews carry out Safe and Well Visits, we ensure that they do not place batteries from old smoke alarms in the occupier’s bin.
 They should be left with the occupier who should be informed that disposal of batteries should be carried out in accordance with local council guidelines.